 - Leaving the lid open prevents overloading the barrel with smoke and helps prevent a backdraft in the unit.

 - Once your grill reaches the desired cooking temperature, then food can be added to the grill.

-- The igniter stays hot for the first five minutes and then shuts itself off.
+- The igniter stays hot for the first several minutes after powering the grill on and then shuts itself off.

 - Usually, it takes longer than this for the pellets to travel from the hopper to the firepot on the first use.